AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/msm/rollout-conflicts.md

 The default conflict handler is `ResourceNameRolloutConflictHandler`

 * With this handler the blueprint page is given precedence.
-* The service ranking for this handler is set low, i.e. below the default value for the `service.ranking` property, as the assumption is that customized handlers will need a higher ranking.
+* The service ranking for this handler is set low, that is, below the default value for the `service.ranking` property, as the assumption is that customized handlers will need a higher ranking.
 However, the ranking is not the absolute minimum to ensure flexibility when required.

 This conflict handler gives precedence to the blueprint.
 Fore example, the Live Copy page `/b` is moved within the Live Copy branch to `/b_msm_moved`.